pathwaycom/pathway/docs/2.developers/4.user-guide/50.llm-xpack/.chats/llm-chats.md

 ::if{path="/llm-xpack/"}
 ## UDFs

-Each wrapper is a [UDF](/developers/api-docs/pathway#pathway.UDF) (User Defined Function), which allows users to define their own functions to interact with Pathway objects.
+Each wrapper is a [UDF](/developers/api-docs/pathway#pathway.UDF) (User Defined Function), which allows users to define their own functions to interact with the framework.
 A UDF, in general, is any function that takes some input, processes it, and returns an output.
 In the context of the Pathway library, UDFs enable seamless integration of custom logic, such as invoking LLMs for specific tasks.

 In particular a UDF can serve as a wrapper for LLM calls, allowing users to pass prompts or other inputs to a model and retrieve the corresponding outputs.
-This design makes it easy to interact with Pathway tables and columns while incorporating the power of LLMs.
+This design makes it easy to interact with tables and columns while incorporating the power of LLMs.
 ::

 ## OpenAIChat